 Avoid Baggage Fees

-Many airlines charge for checked bags, but there are ways to fit everything into a carry-on and otherwise eliminate or reduce airline baggage fees.
-Watch out for budget airlines Allegiant, Frontier, and Spirit, which collect fees even for carry-ons.
+Even if flying isn't on your immediate agenda, you'll want to remember that many airlines charge for checked bags.
+But there are ways to fit everything into a carry-on and otherwise eliminate or reduce airline baggage fees.
+Watch out for budget airlines that collect fees even for carry-ons.
 A new class of fare on United also limits free baggage to one personal item.

 Try a Home Juicer